-- Social Security (1040 line 20a-20b, 1040A line 14a or Social Security form 1099 - Child Support received - Earned Income Credit: (1040 line 64a, 1040A line 38 a) - Foreign Income Exclusion - IRA and Keogh income: (1040 line 15b or 16b, 1040A line 11b or 12b) - SEP Deductions: (1040 line 28; 1040A line 13) - Interest on Tax Free Bonds: signed verification form - Worker's Compensation - Disability
+- Social Security

+- Child Support received

+- Earned Income Credit:

+- Foreign Income Exclusion

+- IRA and Keogh income:

+- SEP Deductions

+- Interest on Tax Free Bonds: signed verification form

+- Worker's Compensation

+- Disability

 7.11 Verification of Other Information

 The Central Processing System (CPS) will alert the school on the SAR if the high school is not recognizable.
 If high school does not appear on National Center for Education Statistics (NCES), verification is required.
 Verification should include High School Diploma and/or dated final Transcript showing the courses the student completed.
 A student receiving a High School "Certificate" after a state exam is not sufficient for Financial Aid.